Antonio Brown Is Putting People on Game

 "Ben is a competitor," Brown tells reporters.
 "He loves me.
 There's no apology.
 Nobody playing this game is perfect.
 I do mess up things.
 We all mess up.
 It's a part of being human."

-Then, he publicly shared how he felt about Roethlisberger.
+Then, he publicly shares how he feels about Roethlisberger.

-"He always makes me feel good communicating and talking with me," he continued.
+"He always makes me feel good communicating and talking with me," Brown says.
 "It's like when your wife tells you you're looking strong getting the groceries.
 It makes you want to get more groceries."

 Master Tesfatsion is a senior writer for B/R Mag.
 He was previously a Washington football beat writer at the Washington Post.
 Follow him on Twitter: @MasterTes.